A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

 \subsubsection{Snapshot Coordination under FIFO}

-Under the FIFO assumption we have that tuples are received in the same order in which they are locally derived\footnote{Note that this doesn't mean that tuples that are derived on different nodes in a certain global order are also received in the same order.
+Under the FIFO assumption we have that tuples are received in the same order in which they are locally derived~\footnote{Note that this does not mean that tuples that are derived by different nodes in a certain global order are also received in the same order.
 FIFO can therefore be seen as enforcing a partial order.}.
 Recall that snapshot coordination -- implementing the SCWA -- is used to ascertain that a relation is sealed.
 We can reduce the problem of detecting the sealed state of a relation to the problem of detecting a global stable property in a distributed system \cite{Babaoglu:1993:CGS:302430.302434}, and therefore apply one of the well-known snapshot protocols working under FIFO \cite{Chandy:1985:DSD:214451.214456}.

-Let $\mathcal{T}$ be a transducer used to parallelly compute a non-monotonic recursion-bounded query $\mathcal{Q}_{out}$.
-In Section \ref{sec:coordination_sync} we have seen that $NULL$ messages are implicitly sent by emission queries under the fixed delivery assumption.
-With non-deterministic delivery we could be forced to explicitly send $NULL$ messages.
-Consider a relation $R$ occurring negated in the body of a query in $\mathcal{Q}_{out}$.
-Let $\mathbf{B}$ be the body of the query $q_R \in \mathcal{Q}_{emt}$ emitting $R$.
-We can add to $Q_{emt}$ the following queries defining respectively a unary \emph{stratified aggregate} relation $\texttt{CntR}^{(1)}$ \footnote{Here and in the next sections we employ aggregate relations in the head of queries in the form $R(\bar{u}, \Lambda <w>)$, with $\Lambda$ one of the usual aggregate functions, $w$ a variable from the body, and $\bar{u}$ a list thereof, called the grouping variables.}, and a new unary $emission$ relation $\texttt{NullR}^{(\infty, 1)}$ emulating the $NULL$ message for $R$:
+Let $\mathcal{T}$ be a transducer used to parallelly compute a non-monotonic, recursion-delimited query $\mathcal{Q}$.
+In Section \ref{sec:coordination_sync} we have seen that $\texttt{NULL}$ messages are implicitly derived by send queries under the deterministic delivery assumption; by contrast, under non-deterministic delivery it might be necessary to explicitly send $\texttt{NULL}$ messages.
+Consider a relation $R$ occurring negated in the body of a rule in $\mathcal{Q}$.
+Let $\mathbf{B}$ be the body of the query $q_R \in Q_{snd}$ emitting $R$.
+We can add to $Q_{snd}$ the following rules defining respectively a unary \emph{stratified aggregate} relation $\texttt{CntR}^{(1)}$, and a new unary $communication$ relation $\texttt{SealR}^{(0, 1)}$ emulating the $\texttt{NULL}$ message for $R$: